FIN392/PowerShell/Windows Batch to PowerShell.md

 # PowerShell learning for Windows Batch speakers

-The first thing a language teacher tells you is that you shouldn't translate word for word from your mother tongue; you must '*think in the new language*'.
+The first thing a language teacher tells you is that you shouldn't translate word for word from your mother tongue; you must *think in the new language*.

-Fully agree, but this list would be a good starting point for that new *way of thinking*.
+Fully agree, but this list will be a good starting point for that new *way of thinking*.

 | Windows Batch | PowerShell |
 |---|---|